jonnyhoeven/workshop/WORKSHOP.md

 ### Deploy using manifest files from code

-Normally you'll want to deploy using a manifest file, so you can keep track of your `deployments` and easily replicate them across different clusters.
+Normally you'll want to deploy using a manifest file, so you can keep track of your `deployments` and easily replicate them across different clusters or namespaces.

 __Before starting make sure you're in the correct working directory__